ychaim/coinffeine/Exchange-algorithm.md

 ## Exchanging bitcoins and other currency

-The Coinffeine protocol is designed to allow two independent individuals to interchange bitcoins (or other alt-coins) and regular money automatically in a scenario of very low trust.
+The Coinffeine protocol is designed to allow two independent individuals to exchange bitcoins and regular money automatically in a scenario of very low trust.

 Let's say Bob is willing to buy 1 BTC at 100 € and Sam is willing to sell it to Bob at that exchange rate.